Skip to content

 Best For

 Teams already using Datadog for observability who want to reduce mean time to resolution (MTTR) for incidents.
 Bits AI's strength is its access to your full telemetry dataset — metrics, logs, traces, and security signals — which gives it the context needed for accurate root cause analysis.
 If you use a different observability platform, Bits AI is not available to you.
+Teams instrumenting LLM-based services that want a self-hostable path instead can start with our self-hosted LLM observability guide.

 GitLab Duo: AI Across the DevSecOps Lifecycle